The Gaia 2018 Retrograde Planet Survival Guide

 - File lawsuits.
 The odds for winning are much reduced, to put it mildly.
 Don’t file for divorce either.

 - Initiate new campaigns of any kind.
-No aggressive moves or crucial decisions.
+No aggressive “bold” moves.

-- Have elective medical procedures — Mars rules surgery and surgeons, and sharp edges like knives and scalpels.
+- Have elective medical procedures — Mars rules surgery and surgeons, and sharp edges like knives, scissors and scalpels.
 Any one of those things could be having a bad day during Mars Rx.

 - Don’t try out new barbers and hairstylists.
-Scissors are their professional tool.
+Scissors.

 - Hang around dark alleys in sketchy parts of town.

-- Something to consider: the stars say that entering new relationships, professional or otherwise, with men you’ve met during the Rx, should be avoided.
-By the same token, it’s good to avoid new women during Venus Rx.
-But that’s a story for another year.
+- The stars say that entering new relationships, professional or otherwise, with men you’ve met during the Rx, should be avoided.
+Likely there are thousands of happy couples that met during Mars Rx, but a small bit of extra wariness could be in order.